When a child is born, his or her parents hope for the best while also wondering what the world has in store for their little one.

 While being a new parent can feel unpredictable, new research suggests a baby’s body mass index (BMI) can help predict obesity later in life.

-Major health organizations like the U.S. Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO) because many questions about BMI remain unanswered.
+Major health organizations like the U.S. Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO)

 However, new research from the Cincinnati Children's Hospital Medical Center shines some light on its potential.